 Various online tools promise to make your life easier in exchange for your email address.
-If you add these types of features to your website, you can collect email addresses from your site visitors.
+If you add these features to your website, you can collect email addresses from your site visitors.

-When you publish a tutorial or guide, you can give out the essential information for free in your post.
-Then create a bonus content that contains further information and offer that bonus content for your reader’s email.
+For instance, when you publish a white paper, video tutorial or guide, you can give out the essential information for free in your post.
+Then create bonus content that contains further information and offer that bonus content to your reader in exchange for their email.

 Create a Contest

-Create contests, sweepstakes, whereby people give you their email to take part.
+Create contests and sweepstakes, whereby people give you their email to participate.
 Offer enticing prizes that will attract people to take part.

 Collect Email in Your Shop/Store

-When customers visit your shop, humbly ask them for their email address.
+When customers visit your shop, humbly ask them for their email addresses.
 Let them know you wish to inform them when you have new products or services that might interest them.
-Be cautious about using this method, so it does not backfire.
+Be cautious about using this method so it does not backfire.